-Beginning in the fourth quarter of 2017, we began utilizing a third-party contract manufacturer located in the Czech Republic for production of a portion of our Inogen One G3 concentrators.
-In 2018, our contract manufacturer produced the vast majority of the Inogen One G3 concentrators required to support our European demand and we expect this to continue in 2019.
+We utilize a third-party contract manufacturer located in the Czech Republic for production of a portion of our Inogen One G3 and Inogen One G5 concentrators.
+In 2018 and 2019, our contract manufacturer produced the vast majority of the concentrators required to support our European demand and we expect this to continue in 2020.
 There are a number of risks associated with our dependence on a contract manufacturer, including:

-- reduced control over delivery schedules and planning; - reliance on the quality assurance procedures of a third party; - risks associated with our contract manufacturer failing to manufacture our products according to our specifications, quality regulations, including the FDA's Quality System regulations, or otherwise manufacturing products that we or regulatory authorities deem to be unsuitable for commercial use; - risks associated with our contract manufacturer's ability to successfully undergo FDA and other regulatory authority quality inspections; - potential uncertainty regarding manufacturing yields and costs; - availability of manufacturing capability and capacity, particularly during periods of high demand; - risks and uncertainties associated with the location or country where our products are manufactured, including potential manufacturing disruptions caused by social, geopolitical or environmental factors; - changes in U.S. law or policy governing foreign trade, manufacturing, development and investment in the countries where we manufacture our products, including the World Trade Organization Information Technology Agreement or other free trade agreements; - delays in delivery by suppliers due to customs clearing delays, shipping delays, scarcity of raw materials and changes in demand from us or their other customers; - · limited warranties provided to us; and - potential misappropriation of our intellectual property.
+- reduced control over delivery schedules and planning; - reliance on the quality assurance procedures of a third party; - risks associated with our contract manufacturer failing to manufacture our products according to our specifications, quality regulations, including the FDA's Quality System regulations, or otherwise manufacturing products that we or regulatory authorities deem to be unsuitable for commercial use; - · risks associated with our contract manufacturer's ability to successfully undergo FDA and other regulatory authority quality inspections; - potential uncertainty regarding manufacturing yields and costs;

+- availability of manufacturing capability and capacity, particularly during periods of high demandand the COVID-19 PHE; - risks and uncertainties associated with the location or country where our products are manufactured, including potential manufacturing disruptions caused by social, geopolitical or environmental factors; - changes in U.S. law or policy governing foreign trade, manufacturing, development and investment in the countries where we manufacture our products, including the World Trade Organization Information Technology Agreement or other free trade agreements; - delays in delivery by suppliers due to customs clearing delays, shipping delays, scarcity of raw materials and changes in demand from us or their other customers: - · limited warranties provided to us; and - potential misappropriation of our intellectual property.